o7q/ImageSynth/README.md

 # Overview
 ImageSynth builds new images based on features from trained datasets.
 It can be used to style transfer images and videos.
 It also can be used to detect and decide what the image is.

-*ImageSynth is extremely buggy and primitive and is not designed to be used in a real scenario, its just for fun.*
+*ImageSynth is extremely buggy and primitive.
+It's not designed to be used in a real scenario, it's just for fun.*

 <!-- ---